 This is the last principle of intuitive eating and for good reason.
 If you have not mastered the others, it is easy to turn honoring your health with gentle nutrition into another set of food rules.
 When you start allowing yourself to honor your cravings after being stuck in diet culture for a while, it is likely you will have more of an affinity towards foods that were once forbidden.
 It takes time to heal our relationship with these foods.
 Eventually, you might be in a place where you want to expand your variety.

 Want to learn more?
 Check out Intuitive Eating: A Revolutionary Program That Works By Evelyn Tribole and Elyse Resch.
 It is important to note that if you are in eating disorder recovery, we recommend receiving guidance from a dietitian about when and how to introduce intuitive eating.
 Some principles can be readily incorporated throughout recovery, whereas other principles may only be appropriate during certain stages.
-Our dietitians at Courage To Nourish can help you along your intuitive eating journey and are currently accepting new clients.

 As a professional who used to work in a corporate setting, I have seen the negative, daily impact that diet culture has on people’s lives.
 This led me to discover intuitive eating and Health At Every Size ©, which I now use in working with clients in recovery at the partial hospitalization and intensive outpatient level.
 I love helping clients find a way of nourishing, moving, and viewing their body that is satisfying and sustainable.